 Do note this part of the Singapore Botanic Gardens is closed on Mondays.

 Where to eat nearby with Singapore Botanic Gardens: Little Spot

 Opening hours: 8am to 7pm, closed on Mondays (except if it’s a public holiday)

-An 8-hectare addition to the Botanic Gardens, the Gallop Extension is the largest expansion in the Botanic Gardens’ history!
-Although the Gallop Extension opened in October 2019, several sights and kid-friendly spaces only opened earlier this year on 13 March 2021.
-Currently, the Gallop Extension comprises two conserved black and white colonial buildings that have been refurbished into the Botanical Art Gallery and Forest Discovery Center, the COMO Adventure Grove, Mingxin Rambler’s Ridge and the OCBC Arboretum.
+An 8-hectare addition to the Singapore Botanic Gardens, the Gallop Extension is the largest expansion in the Botanic Gardens’ history!
+Currently, the Gallop Extension comprises two conserved black and white colonial buildings that have been refurbished into the Botanical Art Gallery and Forest Discovery Center, the COMO Adventure Grove playground, Mingxin Rambler’s Ridge and the OCBC Arboretum.

 Kids will love hopping around the pod and seeds of a Saga tree, climb over the jagged surface of a giant Cempedak structure or even climb up structures that resemble the roots of the Weeping Fig – all of which are designed to introduce children to nature through play.

 Click here to read about the COMO Adventure Grove playground!

 Where to eat nearby with Singapore Botanic Gardens: Bees Knees Petite